Information We Collect

 Country of storage: United States.
 This country is not subject to an adequacy decision by the European Commission.

-Safeguard(s) used: Our third party hosting provider has self-certified its compliance with the EU-U.S. Privacy Shield.
+Safeguard(s) used: Our third party hosting provider has self-certified its compliance with the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield.

 Use of website server log information for IT security purposes